albortros/COVID-19/README.md

 If the fields `*guariti_or_deceduti` are missing it tries to deduce it from other fields, the last fallback is using `totale_casi` and `totale_attualmente_positivi`.

+#### dati-andamento-nazionale

+Much like `dati-regioni`, but uses predictions at national level.
+The script to run is `plot-dati-andamento-nazionale.py`.

 ## Links